 Why aren't you funding nurseries, schools and other educational institutions? | We have limited funds and have had to focus.
 We also know there are some other local funders that support work in schools.
 We support charities that are working with young people, but not the nurseries, schools, institutions or Parent Teacher Associations (PTAs) themselves. |

 Can I apply for a Strategic Grant? | No. Our Strategic Fund is for organisations, charities or partners that we identify, usually in partnership with other local funders.
-In 2022 year, we awarded a strategic grant of £1000 to IVAR (research agency and charity) for its Open and Trusting Campaign and in 2020 gave strategic grants to United St Saviour's Charity and Walcot Foundation as part of the Southwark and Lambeth Community Response Funds that they led.
+We awarded a £4,000 strategic grant to IVAR from 2022-2025 IVAR (research agency and charity) for its Open and Trusting Campaign and in 2020 gave strategic grants to United St Saviour's Charity and Walcot Foundation as part of the Southwark and Lambeth Community Response Funds that they led.
 You can read about these partnerships here and the difference the response funds made.
 The majority of our funding is focused on our Open Grants Fund. |

 Why did you change your approach to funding in 2019? | Before 2019 we funded around 40 charities a year with small and micro one-off grants of under £5,000.
 There wasn’t time to meet organisations and get to know them.
 More and more charities, large and small, were submitting full applications to us and fewer were successful - 77% were being turned down.
 This was wasting valuable time for many charities.
 We asked charities what they needed most and they said larger, multi-year grants for unrestricted funding.
 The Trustees decided to respond to this and focus our limited resources on smaller numbers of larger grants, focusing on smaller charities that are based in Lambeth and Southwark.
 You can read more about our research here. |